dmakvh/eureka/Eureka-at-a-glance.md

 You typically run in the AWS cloud and you have a host of middle tier services which you do not want to register with AWS ELB or expose traffic from outside world.
 You are either looking for a simple round-robin load balancing solution or willing to write your own wrapper around Eureka based on your load balancing need.
 You do not have the need for sticky sessions and load session data in an external cache such as memcached.

-## What should be the communication mechanism between application client and application server?
+## How does the application client and application server communicate?

-It could be anything you wish.Eureka helps you finding the information of the services you would want to communicate with but does not impose any communication level restrictions.
+The communication technology could be anything you like.Eureka helps you finding the information of the services you would want to communicate with but does not impose any communication level restrictions.
 The communication could be on http or https or at the socket level.

 ## High level architecture